-The antigenic epitope appears to be localised predominantly to the cytoplasm of the cells, with some membraneous labelling reported.8 The FXIIIa cells appear to have differing structural appearances depending on the location of the cells.
+The antigenic epitope appears to be localized predominantly to the cytoplasm of the cells, with some membraneous labelling reported.8 The FXIIIa cells appear to have differing structural appearances depending on the location of the cells.
 In the dermo-epidermal junction of the skin, they appear as large demarcated dendritic cells, with prominent cell bodies and tapering cell processes, most of which are orientated towards the epidermis.
-Conversely the cells located deeper within the dermis are narrow and more clumped in numbers and the dendritic processes are less pronounced.
-The striking appearance of these cells lead to the term “dermal dendrocyte” as a descriptive identification of these cells, first introduced by Headington.9
+Conversely, the cells located deeper within the dermis are narrow and more clumped in numbers, and the dendritic processes are less pronounced.
+The striking appearance of these cells leads to the term "dermal dendrocyte" as a descriptive identification of these cells, first introduced by Headington.9

-These cells of bone marrow origin have particular histoenzymatic and immunohistochemical features, which have similarities to other cells exhibiting antigen presenting cell features, however they are quite distinct from Langerhans cells and in fact do not express CD1a and unlike Langerhans cells have been shown to be phagocytic.6 Preliminary studies indicated that the dermal dendrocyte was not derived from a fibroblast lineage.6 & 8 Moreover negative labelling for FXIIIa in fibrocollagenous cutaneous disorders reaffirmed this earlier viewpoint.8 Conversely Nemeth et al10 have reported FXIIIa positivity in dendritic fibroblasts in fibrous papules of the nose, acquired digital fibrokeratomas, angiofibromas and oral fibromas.
-Observations from this study indicate that FXIIIa may be acting as a growth factor in these tumours or that these tumours are arising as a consequence of overproduction of FXIIIa, in response to an undefined stimulus.
-In addition, in the authors’ experience, there is also the observation that elevated numbers of FXIIIa positive cells are often found at the base or surrounding any invasive cutaneous tumour, and that such cells are often negative for conventional macrophage markers such as CD68.
+These cells of bone marrow origin have particular histoenzymatic and immunohistochemical features, which have similarities to other cells exhibiting antigen-presenting cell features, however, they are quite distinct from Langerhans cells.
+They in fact do not express CD1a and unlike Langerhans cells have been shown to be phagocytic.6 Preliminary studies indicated that the dermal dendrocyte was not derived from a fibroblast lineage.6 & 8 Moreover negative labelling for FXIIIa in fibrocollagenous cutaneous disorders reaffirmed this earlier viewpoint.8 Conversely, Nemeth et al10 have reported FXIIIa positivity in dendritic fibroblasts in fibrous papules of the nose, acquired digital fibrokeratomas, angiofibromas and oral fibromas.
+Observations from this study indicate that FXIIIa may be acting as a growth factor in these tumors or that these tumors are arising as a consequence of overproduction of FXIIIa, in response to an undefined stimulus.
+In addition, in the authors' experience, there is also the observation that elevated numbers of FXIIIa positive cells are often found at the base or surrounding any invasive cutaneous tumor, and that such cells are often negative for conventional macrophage markers such as CD68.

-Broadly speaking FXIIIa positive cells in pathological skin conditions can be split into expression in inflammatory conditions and tumour pathology.
-In terms of inflammatory states FXIIIa expression is elevated in conditions such as spongiotic dermatiti and psoriasis.6 & 8 In both acute and chronic graft versus-host disease (GVHD) expression of FXIIIa positive cells is elevated12, with one report indicating a difference between the acute (decreased) and the chronic form (increased).13 In most conditions it is also the case that elevated numbers of Langerhans cells (CD1a) positive are also detected.
+Broadly speaking, FXIIIa positive cells in pathological skin conditions can be split into expression in inflammatory conditions and tumor pathology.
+In terms of inflammatory states FXIIIa expression is elevated in conditions such as spongiotic dermatiti and psoriasis.6 & 8 In both acute and chronic graft-versus-host disease (GVHD), expression of FXIIIa positive cells is elevated12, with one report indicating a difference between the acute (decreased) and the chronic form (increased).13 In most conditions, it is also the case that elevated numbers of Langerhans cells (CD1a) positive are also detected.
 Migration of FXIIIa positive cells into the epidermal compartment has been reported in cases of patients with chronic plaque psoriasis in association with other inflammatory cells8, again supporting the notion that these cells have an APC role within the skin.

-In tumour pathology FXIIIa has found a value in certain cutaneous mesenchymal tumours.
+In tumor pathology, FXIIIa has found a value in certain cutaneous mesenchymal tumors.
 Early reports published by Jones et al14 and Cerio et al15 demonstrated that FXIIIa was elevated in epithelioid cell histiocytoma and dermatofibromas (Figures 2 and 3).

-Approximately 50% of the constituent tumour cell population were reported positive in both papers.
-Labelling was noticed to be weaker towards the centre of the lesions.
+Approximately 50% of the constituent tumor cell population were reported positive in both papers.
+Labeling was noticed to be weaker towards the center of the lesions.
 This observation is very useful in the context of distinguishing, dermatofibromas (DF) from dermatofibrosarcoma protuberans (DFSP).
-The variation in histological appearances of DF and DFSP is extensive and the differential diagnosis can be difficult.
-However immunophenotypically DFSPÕs are CD34 positive (Figures 4 & 5) whereas dermatofibromas express FXIIIa.
+The variation in histological appearances of DF and DFSP is extensive, and the differential diagnosis can be difficult.
+However, immunophenotypically DFSPÕs are CD34 positive (Figures 4 & 5) whereas dermatofibromas express FXIIIa.

-Patchy FXIIIa labelling within DFSP can be seen, but in most cases positive cells are in fact entrapped non-neoplastic dermal dendrocytes or surrounding the periphery of the invasive tumour cells (Figure 6).16 In the authors’ experience it is also possible to see focal labelling with CD34 in DF in some cases, the significance of which remains unclear.
+Patchy FXIIIa labelling within DFSP can be seen, but in most cases, positive cells are, in fact, entrapped non-neoplastic dermal dendrocytes or surrounding the periphery of the invasive tumor cells (Figure 6).16 In the authors’ experience, it is also possible to see focal labelling with CD34 in DF in some cases, the significance of which remains unclear.

-FXIIIa is also widely expressed in several tumours belonging to the series of non Langerhans cell histiocytoses, such as xanthoma disseminatum, and xanthogranulomas.19, 20
+FXIIIa is also widely expressed in several tumors belonging to the series of non-Langerhans cell histiocytoses, such as xanthoma disseminatum, and xanthogranulomas.19, 20

 FXIIIa has also been reported to be positive in cellular neurothekeomas21, a relatively rare benign cutaneous neoplasm occurring commonly in young adults on the head and neck area.
-FXIIIa positive cells have also been reported in granular cell tumours of the skin.22 Most granular cell tumours of the skin are derived from Schwann cell origin, based on immunohistochemical and electron microscopic studies.
-The presence of FXIIIa-positive cells in granular cell tumours of the skin indicates that these tumours may be an exception in the group of Schwannomas.
+FXIIIa positive cells have also been reported in granular cell tumors of the skin.22 Most granular cell tumors of the skin are derived from Schwann cell origin, based on immunohistochemical and electron microscopic studies.
+The presence of FXIIIa-positive cells in granular cell tumors of the skin indicates that these tumors may be an exception in the group of Schwannomas.